Formal category theory in augmented virtual double categories: Pointwise Kan extension in terms of pointwise weak Kan extension

-Many augmented virtual double categories admit a universal $(0,1)$"/ary cell among all $(0,1)$"/ary cells $\cell\phi XJ$ into any fixed horizontal morphism $J$, in the sense of the following definition, which is a direct translation of the double categorical notion of tabulation that was introduced in by Grandis and Par\'e in \cite{Grandis-Pare99}.
+Many augmented virtual double categories $\K$ admit a universal $(0,1)$-ary cell among all $(0,1)$"/ary cells $\cell\phi XJ$ into any fixed horizontal morphism $J$, in the sense of the following definition, which is a direct translation of the double categorical notion of tabulation that was introduced by Grandis and Par\'e in \cite{Grandis-Pare99}. \exrref{tabulations of profunctors}{tabulations of discrete two-sided fibrations} below give examples of (co)tabulations.
+Often this universal cell is cocartesian so that, in that case, $\K$ admits all cocartesian paths of $(0, 1)$"/ary cells that are of length $1$.
+In \cororef{cocartesian tabulations imply cocartesian paths of (0,1)-ary cells} below we will see that the latter can be ``concatenated'' to form cocartesian paths of $(0,1)$"/ary cells of any length, provided that $\K$ is an augmented virtual equipment (\defref{augmented virtual equipment}).

 \begin{definition} The \emph{tabulation} $\tab J$ of a horizontal morphism $\hmap JAB$ consists of an object $\tab J$ equipped with a $(0,1)$"/ary cell $\pi$ as on the left below, satisfying the following $1$-dimensional and $2$"/dimensional universal properties.